kubernetes/enhancements/keps/sig-scheduling/5598-opportunistic-batching/README.md

 - Feature implemented behind a feature flag
 - Initial e2e tests completed and enabled
+- Initial signature implementations for all in-tree plugins (note that some, as described in the section, will always return unsignable if the pod is configured to use them).

 #### Beta

 - All functionality completed
-- Full monitoring in place
+- A first version of monitoring
 - Hand-done perf test runs
-- Integration tests, including signature and batching consistency testing
+- Integration tests
 - Handle common 1-pod-per-node batches: host ports and resources
-- At least 1 initial test user identified

 #### GA

 - Parameter tuning (batch sizes, etc.)
+- Full monitoring in place
+- Comprehensive
 - At least 1 test user with experience running the feature
 - Metrics showing usage / exclusions
 - Excluded: batching for non "1-pod-per-node" workloads
+- Ideally at least some support for DRA
+- Experience with initial user running on their workload(s)

 ### Upgrade / Downgrade Strategy